CircuitVerse/Interactive-Book/docs/binary.md

 - STEP 4 ::
 Result is ready :)

-**_NOTE :: If the number is large, increase bits of binary number on the left.
+**_Note: If the number is large, increase bits of binary number on the left.
 Keep in mind that it's value will increase subsiquently._**
 ```yaml
 Example ::